Analytic continuation of better-behaved GKZ systems and Fourier-Mukai transforms: Acknowledgements

-{\bf Acknowledgements.} The author would like to thank his advisor Lev Borisov for suggesting this problem, and for consistent support, helpful discussions and useful comments throughout the preparation of this paper.
-The author would also like to thank Zeyu Shen for a useful discussion.
+The author would like to thank his advisor Lev Borisov for suggesting this problem, and for consistent support, helpful discussions and useful comments throughout the preparation of this paper.
+The author would also like to thank the referee, whose suggestions greatly improved this paper, for the careful and thoughtful reading of the text.